GermantownCodes/our-members/README.md

 `$ git push`

-Now, upstream, origin and the local copy should all be in synch.
+Now, upstream, origin and the local copy should all be in sync.